Turner Entertainment Co.: History

-On October 3, 1988, Turner Broadcasting System launched the TNT network, and later Turner Classic Movies (TCM) in 1994 to use their former MGM/UA library.
-In doing so, Turner has played a major part in film preservation and restoration.
-By broadcasting such classic films as King Kong, The Wizard of Oz, Gone with the Wind, Citizen Kane, Casablanca, Meet Me in St. Louis, Singin' in the Rain and the original The Jazz Singer, on numerous Turner affiliated cable channels, as well as in showing them in revival movie houses and home video worldwide, Turner introduced a new generation to these films.
+On October 3, 1988, Turner Broadcasting System launched the TNT network.
+This was followed by the April 14, 1994 launch of Turner Classic Movies, which was to air films from the Turner Entertainment libraries (among others), uncut and without commercial interruptions or colorization.
+In doing so, Turner played a major part in film preservation and restoration.
+By broadcasting such classic films as King Kong, The Wizard of Oz, Gone with the Wind, Citizen Kane, Casablanca, Meet Me in St. Louis, Singin' in the Rain and the original The Jazz Singer on numerous Turner-affiliated cable channels, as well as in showing them in revival movie houses and on home video worldwide, Turner introduced a new generation to these films.

 On November 29, 1989, Turner made another attempt to buy MGM/UA, but the deal failed, and they formed Turner Pictures and Turner Pictures Worldwide instead.

 On October 29, 1991, Turner acquired Hanna-Barbera Productions and most of the pre-1991 Ruby-Spears Productions library from Great American Broadcasting for $320 million.
 Shortly after the acquisition, on October 1, 1992, Turner Broadcasting System launched Cartoon Network, and later Boomerang, to serve as the primary broadcaster of its vast animation library.

 On August 17, 1993, Turner purchased Castle Rock Entertainment and New Line Cinema for over $650 million.

 Turner Entertainment self-distributed much of its library for the first decade of its existence, but on October 10, 1996, Turner Broadcasting System merged with Time Warner, with the latter doing a large integration of its distribution functions into Warner Bros.
 As a result, Turner Entertainment is now an in-name-only subsidiary of Warner Bros., serving merely as a copyright holder for a portion of their library.
 Hanna-Barbera's current purpose as the in-name only unit of Warner Bros.
 Animation is to serve as the copyright holder for its creations such as The Flintstones, Scooby-Doo and Yogi Bear while Warner Bros. handles sales and merchandising.

 Divisions

+Turner Pictures

-As a production company, Turner Entertainment also created original in-house programming, such as documentaries about the films it owns, new animated material based on Tom & Jerry and other related cartoon properties, and once produced made-for-television films, miniseries, and theatrical films such as Gettysburg, Tom and Jerry: The Movie, Fallen, The Pagemaster and Cats Don't Dance under the Turner Pictures banner.
+Turner Pictures was a film production company and distribution company founded by Ted Turner on November 29, 1989.
+As a production company, Turner Entertainment also created original in-house programming, such as documentaries about the films it owns, new animated material based on Tom & Jerry and other related cartoon properties, and once produced made-for-television films, miniseries, and theatrical films such as Gettysburg, Tom and Jerry: The Movie, Fallen, and The Pagemaster under the Turner Pictures banner.
 In 1995, the Turner Pictures production company developed a film slate.
-Turner also had an international distribution sales unit, accordingly named Turner Pictures Worldwide Distribution, Inc. Turner Pictures was folded into Warner Bros. after the Turner-Time Warner merger, and currently holds the distribution rights to the films made by the production division.
+Turner also had an international distribution sales unit, accordingly named Turner Pictures Worldwide Distribution, Inc. Turner Pictures was folded into Warner Bros.
+Pictures on November 14, 1996, after the Turner-Time Warner merger, and currently holds the distribution rights to the films made by the production division.
 Time Warner transferred some of Turner's leftover projects like City of Angels and You've Got Mail into Warner Bros.